Well shit a brick!

 Went to Darren's (where my Lathe is stored) and started work on the Air Wasp.

-ust got out the boring bar and took some meat out of the combustion chamber (it was about 5 mm thick, so I bored it to about 2 mm thick) and
+Didn't do a heap, just got out the boring bar and took some meat out of the combustion chamber (it was about 5 mm thick, so I bored it to about 2 mm thick) and

 chamfered the rear of the combustion chamber to fit the cone a bit better.